-21. Cultural institutions practise significant environmental nurturing for youth in elementary and mid-level education using the methods of non-formal and informal learning, meanwhile using the method of learning through life for adults.
-Their approach and methods in teaching differ from those utilized in environmental nurturing in formal education institutions.
+21. Cultural institutions carry out significant environmental education for youth in primary and secondary education, and for adults as lifelong learning.
+Their approach and methods of teaching differ from those utilized in environmental education in the schools.
 Almost every cultural development financed by European Union Funds contains requirements for passing on environmental knowledge.
 Participants may acquire the most important information through reading-, drama-, museum pedagogy and public learning.
-It is important, that our cultural institutions are involved in the organization of every illustrious environment themed event, and await those interested with programs, performances and trainings (E.g. World Day, Day of Birds and Trees).
+It is important, that our cultural institutions are involved in the organization of every illustrious environmental event, and welcome for those who are interested in the programs, performances and trainings (E.g. Earth Day, Day of Birds and Trees).

 22. The framework for environmental education is as follows:

-(a) Environmental education networks and programmes (primary and secondary level education):
+(a) Environmental education networks and programmes (primary and secondary level education)

-With the Green Kindergarten Network, environmental education begins on the level of pre-school education.
-Environmentally conscious behaviour has been in the focus for some time in kindergarten education.
+• With the Green Kindergarten Network, environmental education begins on the level of pre-school education in a planned and organized way.
+Environmentally conscious behaviour has been in the focus for a long time in kindergarten education.
 Important centres of environmentally sensitive kindergarten pedagogy have emerged in recent years, together with the necessary intellectual and material infrastructure.
-Every year since 2006 the ministries responsible for the environment and education published a tender for the title of Green Kindergarten.
-By 2013 already 515 kindergartens have been awarded this title.
+The Green Kindergarten Network is currently operated by the Ministry responsible for environmental issues - with the aid of its background institutions – (currently the Agricultural Museum and Library).
+From 2006 until 2011 the Ministries responsible for the environment and education published an annual tenders for the title of Green Kindergarten.
+Since 2012, the tender has been valid until withdrawal, and since December 2012 one may also win the title of Perpetual Green Kindergarten.
+In December 2015, 785 Green Kindergartens and 52 Perpetual Green Kindergartens have operated throughout the country.
+All in all a total of 837 kindergartens have obtained this rating title.

-The Hungarian Network of Ecological Schools has been operating in Hungary since March 2000 as part of an international network under the auspices of the OECD-CERI ENSI project.
+• The Hungarian Network of Ecological Schools has been operating in Hungary since March 2000 as part of an international network under the auspices of the OECD-CERI (Organisation for Economic Cooperation and Development − Centre for Educational Research and Innovation)ENSI (Environment and School Initiatives) project.
 The network provides a platform for cooperation, exchange of information and organizational assistance to schools dedicated to environmental education.
-The Ecological School programme has been in place since March 2000 through the coordination of the Programme and Curriculum Development Centre of the Hungarian Institute for Educational Research and Development (OFI) (formerly the National Institute of Public Education) and the ministries responsible for the environment and education.
-The two ministries have been publishing a tender every year since 2004 for the OFI title of Ecological School.
+The Ecological School programme has been in place since March 2000 through the coordination of the Programme and Curriculum Development Centre of the Hungarian Institute for Educational Research and Development (OFI) (formerly the National Institute of Public Education) and the Ministries responsible for the environment and education.
+The two Ministries have published a tender every year since 2004 for the OFI title of Ecological School.
 All Hungarian public educational institutions are eligible for the title.
 Since 2012 the title of Perpetual Eco-School may be awarded.
-By the beginning of 2013 there were 416 Eco-Schools and 146 Perpetual Eco-Schools, so altogether there were 562 institutions that have had this title.
+In 2015 there were 511 Eco-Schools and 274 Perpetual Eco-Schools, so altogether there were 785 institutions with the title.
+Of the agrarian technical-schools operated by the Ministry of Agriculture 28 institutions have obtained the title of Eco-School, and 12 the title of Perpetual Eco-School in 2015.

+• The Forest School Programme ensures several days of educational opportunity suitable for the environment during the educational and academic year.

-Short-term, in situ curricular environmental educational cycles are carried out in the framework of the Forest School Programme.
-The forest kindergarten, school service providers provide appropriate locations in the entire territory of the country for the implementation of forest kindergarten and school programmes.
+The forest kindergarten - and school service providers provide appropriate locations in the entire territory of the country for the implementation of forest kindergarten- and school programmes.
 Both the contents and methods of the programme are closely linked to the natural environment of the selected location.
-To date there are 99 forest schools registered by the National Federation of Environmental Education Centres.
-The 10 national park directorates (NPIs) operate forest schools at 19 locations.
-Forest schools are also operated by local and regional municipalities, forestries, entrepreneurs and NGOs.
+Presently, there are 99 forest schools registered by the National Federation of Environmental Education Centres.
+The 10 national park directorates (NPIs) operate forest school base at 15 locations.
+Forest schools are also operated by local municipalities, forestry, entrepreneurs and NGOs.
+There are currently 11 qualified forest kindergartens.